lardbit/nefarious/README.md

 ###### Transmission settings

-Configure your transmission host, port, username and password, and download sub-directories.
-Nefarious will save TV and Movies in individual sub-folders of your configured Transmission download path.
+Configure your transmission host, port, username and password, and download sub-directories.  nefarious will save TV and Movies in individual sub-folders of your configured Transmission download path.

 If you're using the built-in transmission in the `docker-compose.yml`, then make sure to enter `transmission` as the host since it's in the same docker network stack.